 Thanks to this integration with pop culture, 3D printing has captured the attention of the mainstream masses.

 Quality – SLA is widely accepted as producing better quality for high-detail 3D printing.
 Also, it is impossible to scale down very much with FDM printing or the finer 3D printed bust details, especially the face, will be lost.
-(SLA Wins)
+(SLA/Resin Wins)

 Cost – FDM or filament 3D printers and SLA resin 3D printers are similarly affordable, so the cost of the printer doesn’t fluctuate much.
 However, the resin is still more expensive than filaments.
 (FDM/SLA Tie)